 A few postpartum truths…

-Reuben is two years old now and I have never really spoken about my birth experience, sure I wrote a birth story but I never really wrote any posts with the emotion and thought behind them if you know what I mean.
-I feel like a lot of people (like myself!) don't talk about a lot of the realities of childbirth.
-Sure you hear of women often speaking about their traumatic births or their wonderful births, but what about afterwards?
-It's not always a bubble of content with your fresh-out-the-womb bundle of joy.
-For me, anyway, there are a lot of things I've never spoken about and I thought that I'd jot down my post-birth reality...
+Reuben is two years old now and I have never really spoken about my post-birth experience.
+I feel like a lot of people (like myself!) don’t talk about a lot of the realities behind childbirth.
+Sure you hear of women often speaking about their traumatic births, or their wonderful births, but what about afterwards?
+It’s not always a bubble of content with your fresh-out-the-womb bundle of joy, despite the fact that we wish it was.

 A traumatic birth doesn’t just include the gory bits.

-Traumatic births are different for every woman, there isn't a measure on it.
-Mine probably sounds like nothing to some women who've been through so much more - but for me it was quite the scary experience.
-I had a vaginal birth but Ru's head got stuck and I couldn't push him out.
-I was prepped and wheeled into surgery with forceps out and surrounded by a whole lot of people ready to give me an emergency c-section.
-Whilst I ended up being able to push him out in the end, with a little snip below, the whole birth experience was still super scary for me!
-I mean you know, it would have been nice to stay in my cosy birthing room on my comfy bed, but things don't always pan out that way when pushing a small human out.
-My actual birth experience wasn't even the most traumatising part for me either.
-I feel like it's something nobody really speaks about, but I'm mostly traumatised by the weeks that followed.
+Traumatic births are different for every woman, there isn’t a measure on it.
+Mine probably sounds like nothing to some women who’ve been through so much more – but for me it was quite the scary experience.
+I had a vaginal birth but Ru got stuck, I was prepped and wheeled into surgery with the forceps out and surrounded by a whole lot of people ready to give me an emergency c-section.
+Whilst I ended up being able to push him out in the end (with some assistance via a snip) the whole birth experience was still super scary for me.
+My actual birth experience wasn’t even the most traumatising part for me either, but it was the weeks that followed.
 I barely remember Reubens newborn days.
-I feel like I took hardly any pictures and the ones I did take are just a bit shit to be honest.
-I have barely any videos of him as a teeny tiny bundle.
+I don’t feel like I have anywhere as near as many photos and videos as I want of his early days, simply because I was just getting through each day, one at a time.

 Some of us suffer in silence.

 I think the trauma post-birth actually affected me far more than anyone realised.
-I didn't eat properly for about 4 months after having Reuben.
-During this time I was living at home so I still got dinner cooked for me by my parents and that was the only meal I ate a day for months.
-If it wasn't for them I probably wouldn't have eaten a thing, I only forced myself to because someone had gone to the effort of making me a meal.
-I completely lost my appetite and I couldn't really understand why?
-It wasn't even that I was just too busy to eat being a single mum to a newborn baby, I just didn't want to.
+I didn’t eat properly for about 4 months after having Reuben.
+During this time I was living at home so my parents would kindly make me some tea every night and that was the only meal I ate.
+If it wasn’t for them I probably wouldn’t have eaten a single thing.
+I completely lost my appetite and I couldn’t really understand why?
+It wasn’t even that I was just too busy to eat as a single mum to a newborn baby, I just didn’t want to.
 I thought there was something wrong with me and in the end it just became my normality to barely eat.
-I think the pain of my episiotomy was so intense that it kinda made me lose my appetite entirely and after that it took me so long to start eating again.
-I never made a fuss about it and I don't think anyone actually noticed but it's only now that I realise just how much I suffered with the trauma.
-I feel like this could have been a bit of postpartum depression and I just wasn't aware of it.
+I was suffering with postpartum depression in silence and nobody around me realised.
+I didn’t even realise myself until over two years later.

 Not every woman loses their body confidence.

-I wouldn't say I was entirely happy with my body.
-I still have a bit of a jelly belly from being pregnant and I definitely still have baby weight to lose.
-I felt so ugly after having Ru, even my coat would barely zip up and it was huge.
-What I can say is though, is that it hasn't really phased me in the slightest.
-I don't care about my body in the way that I used to.
+I wouldn’t say I was entirely happy with my body.
+I still have a bit of a jelly belly from being pregnant and I definitely still have baby weight to lose, but I felt so ugly after having Ru.
+What I can say is though, is that it hasn’t really phased me in the slightest.
+I don’t care about my body in the way that I used to.
 If anything, since having a baby I have gained confidence in my body, not lost it.
-I used to hold my stomach in if I was bloated, now I just let it pop out because who cares?
 I used to avoid certain clothes if they showed my curvy bits, now I just wear them anyway.
-I'm not in love with my body but I'm content with it.
-I've learned to accept that this is what I look like after having a baby.
-I haven't lost the weight because I'm a single, working mum and finding the time to workout is last on my long list of priorities.
-This is me.
-I have all the time in the world to get fitter when Ru is older, and if it takes me a bit longer to lose the extra weight I'm okay with that.
-I don't have to love my body but I've learned to accept it.
+I’m not in love with my body but I’m content with it.
+I’ve learned to accept that this is what I look like after having a baby.
+I have all the time in the world to get fitter when Ru is older, and if it takes me a bit longer to lose the extra weight I’m okay with that.
+I don’t have to love my body but I’ve learned to accept it.

 There’s too much pressure to recover quickly.

 I was out and about quite quickly after having Reuben, I had this four day old newborn and he had a bit of jaundice and needed sun on his face.
-We went out for a walk into town to get out the house and I could barely walk because of my stitches, my crotch was absolutely killing me.
-I had this pressure to be focusing on my newborn when actually I should have been focusing on myself just as much.
-I ended up in hospital with a womb infection a week postpartum, we were stuck in there for six whole days.
-The recovery from birth should be a slow and steady process, it shouldn't be rushed, and there needs to be far more awareness about the risk of postpartum infections too.
+We went out for a walk into town to get out the house and I could barely walk because of my stitches.
+Two days after that I developed sepsis and ended up in hospital for a week hooked up to multiple drips.
+The recovery from birth should be a slow and steady process, it shouldn’t be rushed, and there needs to be far more awareness about the risk of postpartum infections too.
 I had no idea what was wrong with me until I googled it and saw the warning signs.

 You’ll figure it all out eventually.